Do you earn Chase Ultimate Rewards points?

-On the contrary, Ultimate Rewards (UR) points are extremely valuable because they can be used for a variety of airline and hotel travel rewards.
+Ultimate Rewards points are extremely valuable because they can be used for a variety of airline and hotel travel rewards with the transfer partners.

-This is similar to Citi ThankYou points, Starwood Preferred Guest (SPG) points, and Amex Membership Rewards points who all have their own set of travel transfer partners where their flexible points currency can be used for award flights and nights.
+This is similar to Amex Membership Rewards points, Citi ThankYou points, Marriott Bonvoy points, and Capital One miles who all have their own set of travel transfer partners where their flexible points currencies can be used for award flights and nights.

-Estimates done by The Points Guy and others value Chase UR points around 2.1 cents per point.
+Estimates value Chase Ultimate Rewards points around 2 cents per point.
 But, these versatile travel rewards points can return an even higher value when used the right way.

-The quickest, but certainly not the only, way to accumulate a large amount of Chase UR points is through credit cards with attractive sign-up bonuses.
+The quickest, but certainly not the only, way to accumulate a large amount of Chase Ultimate Rewards points is through credit cards with attractive welcome bonuses.

-But, before heading over to the Chase website to apply for any, it’s important to understand Chase’s application rules and restrictions, as well as the differences in the travel rewards cards they offer.
+But, it’s important to understand Chase’s credit card application rules and restrictions, as well as the differences in the travel rewards cards they offer.

 Most importantly, especially for miles and points beginners, is Chase’s 5/24 rule.

 The rule says Chase will deny you for their travel rewards credit cards if you have 5 or more new credit cards from ANY bank in the last 24 months.